B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 ### index(Home) page
 The home page is the landing page that introduces the website and it's services to customers.
 ### Login page
-This page contains login form for the members that signed up in the website and allows them to login to their account.
+This page contains login form for the members that signed up on the website and allows them to login to their account.
-### Signup page
+### Sign up page
-The signup page is basic signup form for none member to complete when they want to register.
+The sign up page is basic sign up form for none member to complete when they want to register.
+### book page
+The booking page is to send your inquiry and be contacted back with the preferable method.

 ### book page
 The booking page is to send your enquiry and be contacted back with the preferable methode.